TeamLinux01/scripts/README.md

 ## docker-down_env.sh

-Used to spin down docker-compose with enviromentable variables
+Used to spin down docker-compose with environmental variables

 * Copy the docker-down_env.sh to the folder above the docker projects
 * Edit the docker-down_env.sh to have the proper settings, then run the script for the docker project's folder